“Infinite possibility is good, not bad.”–James Gleick, The Information

 I think even the quest for relationships or a special someone who might be your ultimate partner in life falls along the same lines as another kind of information we seek.
 Getting to know someone, find out about someone, getting close/r to them.
 In our relationship choices, we want to know what makes that person ‘tick’.
 We want to see if they synch with us in attitudes, behavior, values, and tastes.
 ‘The Information’–the lowdown on them.

 So much then, simply comes down to the information about something, someone, some process, some area.
 Our perpetual and restless curiosity that keeps us searching daily and over long periods of time.

 Some of these information quests are themed as in the case of say an image or adopted totem, such as owls, that seems to ‘take over” our interests and sometimes become passions, even obsessions.
 And, in turn, the information we seek tells us much about ourselves–who we are, what makes us ‘tick’, what motivates us, and what makes us unique as individuals.
 The information that defines us.

-Many thanks to Jerry Wowk, my writing partner and friend for his timely gift of a book, The Information by James Gleick, which has continued to resonate and produce more awareness of how much of our lives and life quests center around information.
+Many thanks to my writing partner and friend for his timely Christmas 2011 gift of a book, The Information by James Gleick, which has continued to resonate and produce more awareness about how much of our lives and life quests center around information.
 The author’s bent is historical, scientific and mathematical, but the potential spinoffs from the thesis are potentially astounding and downright epiphanic.
 It is no wonder that information technology and e-information have become so central to our age.
-I believe there is a power and application well beyond the book’s initial intentions which I have tried to articulate in this entry above.
+I believe there is a large power and application well beyond the book’s initial intentions which I have tried to articulate in this entry above.

 ps/ Of course, whatever incoming information has to be filtered, sometimes critically questioned, examined for truth and personal usefulness and positive applicability.
 In much the same way, whatever information is expressed requires that it be beautiful, true, honest, heartfelt, or necessary in some way.